jlmar2222/House_Renting_Alicante/README.md

 # House Renting in Alicante

-The core of this project is to get a data set based on the real state portal 'idealista.com'.
+The core of this project is to get a dataset based on the real state portal 'idealista.com'.
 (This main data is in the 'Alicante_individual.csv' file)

 We also show some further research.

+## Data Base

+Columns:

+id => Our auto increment Primary Key.

+idealista_id => the “idealista.com” house identifier.

+m2_builded => total square meters of the house.

+m2_habitable => square meters of the house that are habitable.

+bedrooms => number of bedrooms.

+bathrooms => number of bathrooms.

+floor => the number of the floor in which the house is.

+price => the actual price.

+street => the street where it is.

+neighborhood => the neighborhood where it is.

+district => the district where it belongs.

+The rest of the variables are binaries; the two possible values are “Y” or “N”.
+That would manifest if the house does or does not have it.

 ## Do the research